TetraFaal/Big-Scale-Analytics-2021-Tesla/README.md

 - Gather existing informations and scientific articles on the subject :white_check_mark:
 - Build and labelize a dataset containing french sentences :white_check_mark:
-  - Upload our data on AutoML (Google Cloud)
+  - Upload our data on AutoML (Google Cloud) :white_check_mark:
-  - Train first model (classification model)
+  - Train first model (classification model) :white_check_mark:
-  - Evaluate first model
+  - Evaluate first model :white_check_mark:
-  - Test first model
+  - Test first model :white_check_mark:
   - Deal with cognates
-- Create a web service (with interface) with flask and AppEngine
+- Create a web service (with interface) with flask and AppEngine ⏳
-- Connect the web service to our API
+- Connect the web service to our API ⏳
 - Improve our model
 - Improve the UI